 Random Early Detection (RED) is a congestion avoidance algorithm.
 Its job is to avoid network congestion by making sure that the queue doesn't become full.
 It does this by continually calculating the average length (size) of the queue and comparing it to two thresholds, a minimum threshold and a maximum threshold.
 If the average queue size is below the minimum threshold then no packets will be dropped.
 If the average is above the maximum threshold then all newly arriving packets will be dropped.
-If the average queue size approaches the maximum threshold, more and more packets are dropped.
+If the average is between the threshold values then packets are dropped based on a probability calculated from the average queue size.
+In other words, as the average queue size approaches the maximum threshold, more and more packets are dropped.
 When dropping packets, RED randomly chooses which connections to drop packets from.
 Connections using larger amounts of bandwidth have a higher probability of having their packets dropped.